ibexa/documentation-developer/docs/extending/extending_page.md

       ```

     Then, create a translatable Page block by adding the following YAML configuration
-    in an application or a bundle, under the `ezplatform_page_fieldtype` key...
+    in an application or a bundle, under the `ezplatform_page_fieldtype` key:

     ``` yaml
     ezplatform_page_fieldtype: